 It’s time we stop systematically treating young people, especially young people of color, young people with disabilities, and LGBTQ youth, like lost causes.
 AB 901 will make sure youth are instead referred to community programs to provide them with the tools, resources, and support they need to succeed.
 It’s time to pass AB 901 and set up California’s young people for real success.

-Sponsors: Alliance for Boys and Men of Color, ACLU of California, Haywood Burns Institute, Public Counsel, Youth Justice Coalition.
+Sponsors: Alliance for Boys and Men of Color, ACLU of California, East Bay Community Law Center, Haywood Burns Institute, Sigma Beta Xi, Youth Justice Coalition.